 I was born with intersex variations, here is my autobiography.
-My body does not comply to the rules that would put me into either the biological male box, or the biological female box.
+My body does not comply with the rules that would put me into either the biological male box or the biological female box.
 So at my birth, and during my life, and up until the emancipation of my true gender, I was forced, mostly by social expectations, to conform to the female box when that was not my true gender.

 When I started to think about this option of a third gender box, I realize that it is not as simple as adding a third box or gender X option on our birth certificates.
 In reality, there are some really good reasons to do this for consenting adults, and some possible really bad consequences to doing this with infants and children.
 Below I write about the Pros and Cons, the way I see it, and a rather radical solution is given at the end of this blog.